 MS. Eng.
 Optical Engineering, Department of Mechatronics, Warsaw University of Technology, Warsaw, Poland (1994)

-Tomasz Tkaczyk specializes in the development of modern optical instruments that combine advanced technologies in optics, opto-mechanics, electronics, and materials to engineer novel imaging instruments, multi-dimensional snapshot imaging modalities, and systems for the early detection and treatment of diseases, such as cancer.
+Tomasz Tkaczyk specializes in the development of modern optical instruments that combine advanced technologies in optics, opto-mechanics, electronics, and materials to engineer novel imaging instruments, multi-dimensional snapshot imaging modalities, and systems for the early detection and treatment of diseases.

-Tkaczyk’s basic, applied, and translational research is leading to the development of new imaging technologies that are compact, robust, portable, inexpensive, and adaptable to mass production.
+Tkaczyk's basic, applied, and translational research is leading to the development of new imaging technologies that are compact, robust, portable, inexpensive, and adaptable to mass production.
 The compact size of his high-performance imaging systems makes them ideal for point-of-care diagnostics in various clinical settings around the world.
 Biomedical applications have included in-vivo molecular imaging of precancer and cancer; multiplexed cell signaling analysis; and imaging systems to guide therapy and aid in surgical resection of the oral cavity, esophagus, and lung, and in the early screening and treatment of macular degeneration, diabetic retinopathy, and tuberculosis.

 Tkaczyk has been elected fellow of the Optical Society, or OSA, (2017), and a fellow of SPIE (2015), the international society for optics and photonics.
-Awards he has received for his achievements in optical engineering include: the Rice University Institute of Biosciences and Bioengineering’s Medical Innovations Award (2008), a Global Health Technologies award (2008) to develop high-throughput microscopy platform technologies that analyze several thousand cells in real time for the detection of tuberculosis, a John S. Dunn Research Foundation award to adapt the endoscopic technologiesand build a high-resolution endoscope that images the intricate workings of the inner ear in vivo (2009), a Becton-Dickinson Professional Achievement Award by the Association for the Advancement of Medical Instrumentation (2010), a Paul F. Forman Engineering Excellence Award by the Optical Society (2011), and both the Norman Edmund Optics Higher Education Award and the Norman Edmund Inspiration Award (2012).
+Awards he has received for his achievements in optical engineering include: the Rice University Institute of Biosciences and Bioengineering’s Medical Innovations Award (2008, 2014), a Global Health Technologies award (2008) to develop high-throughput microscopy platform technologies that analyze several thousand cells in real time for the detection of tuberculosis, a John S. Dunn Research Foundation award to adapt the endoscopic technologies and build a high-resolution endoscope that images the intricate workings of the inner ear in vivo (2009), a Becton-Dickinson Professional Achievement Award by the Association for the Advancement of Medical Instrumentation (2010), a Paul F. Forman Engineering Excellence Award by the Optical Society (2011), and both the Norman Edmund Optics Higher Education Award and the Norman Edmund Inspiration Award (2012).

 Research in Tkaczyk’s Modern Optical Instrumentation and Bio-imaging Laboratory focuses on the development and application of novel imaging instruments and systems.
 The compact size and high-performance capabilities of the bio-imaging tools developed in his lab have tremendous potential for point-of-care diagnostics in various clinical settings around the world.